anatoliifrolov/postgres-cxx-client/README.md

 ### Statement execution

-No that we've learned how to connect to a database lets execute some SQL-statements:
+Now that we've learned how to connect to a database let’s execute some SQL-statements:
 ```cpp
 void exec(Connection& conn) {
     auto const res = conn.exec("SELECT 1").valid();